 How’s your relationship with your warehouse provider?
-When was the last time you checked on your warehouse?
+How long has it been since you’ve checked on your warehouse?
 Is it clean?
 Equipment all functioning properly?
 Proper storage and racking?
 An unkempt, disorganized, or neglected warehouse is destined to cause you trouble.
 Keeping the place where you store your valued product reduces risks of error and damaged or misplaced product.

 Invest in Tech

 There are so many advanced solutions to make your supply chain run more smoothly and efficiently just waiting to be used.
-Stay up-to-date on the latest supply chain technology, take the time to research what solutions may be available to you, invest in it, and learn how to use it well.
-Technology is meant to make your life easier—if your supply chain solution doesn’t genuinely do that, it may be time to seek something new.
+Stay up-to-date on the latest supply chain technology.
+Take the time to research what solution may be a good fit for your business, invest in it, and learn how to use it well.
+Technology is built to make your life easier—if your supply chain solution doesn’t genuinely do that, it may be time to seek something new.